spearwolf/doorkeeper/README.md

 When generating a session token based on a login token, the content of the login token is trusted and it is therefore no longer necessary to ask the (possibly) external user provider for it, but the store is still accessed (of course only login tokens issued by the service itself are trusted)

-> NOTE: The current implementation of the doorkeeper service uses a simple `users.json` file as user database (at this point the developer is encouraged to add more enhanced user providers and extended login-is-valid verifications :wink:)
+> NOTE: The current implementation of the doorkeeper service uses a simple `users.json` file as user provider (at this point the developer is encouraged to add more enhanced user providers and extended login-is-valid verifications :wink:)

 The goal of the whole procedure is to give the client a valid session token that can be used to access other api calls from your actual web app services.
 The session token contains the `uid`, `displayName` and `roles`, these properties can be used by other services for authorization.